knee-koh/MarIOnette/README.md

 - For MarIOnette to send values to the microcontroller, you must keep the MarIOnette tab open and visible in your Blender viewport.

 - Before connecting to your microcontroller, make sure to go through all your actuators and LEDs and double check the correct Armature, bone, and axis settings are set for each one.
 This is especially important when importing an older file into a newer version of the MarIOnette Blender addon.
+Validate that the raw angles value is changing when you move each bone.

 - When using Neopixels and Servo motors together, the resolution of the servo motor is limited to 0-180.
 This is due to the [Neopixel library disbling interrupts](https://forum.arduino.cc/t/adafruit_neopixel-and-servo-h/689191), which the Servo library relies on using.
 MarIOnette will detect this and change the library for the Servo to PWMServo, which causes the aforementioned resolution limit.
 If you need higher resolution output to your servos and indexed leds, you can do the following:
     - Use Dotstars, APA102, or SK9822 leds.
 These use a data and clock line, and do not disable interrupts so the original Servo library can be used.